A top five public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class

-Committed to student success across the board, we emphasize faculty-student interaction.
+Committed to student success across the board, we emphasize student-faculty interaction.
 Our student-faculty ratio is 12:1, comparable to that of private colleges.

-No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at other universities.
+No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at comparable universities.
 In fact, The Wall Street Journal ranks Purdue #4 in the nation when it comes to preparing students for the workforce.

 It’s true.
 Purdue grads are sought-after.
-According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2015 grads who were seeking employment landed a job, and 90% who wanted to continue their education are in graduate or professional school.
+According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—95% of Purdue’s 2016 grads who were seeking employment landed a job, and 99% who wanted to continue their education are doing just that.

 With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill or taking a run through one of Purdue’s many fountains.
 The quintessential red-brick, tree-lined college campus combines a friendly Midwest vibe with Big Ten school spirit and a focused, entrepreneurial attitude.

-According to the neuroscience research company Lumosity, West Lafayette is ranked among the best college towns in the US as well as one of the safest.
-And if you’re needing a big-city fix, Chicago and Indianapolis are both within easy driving distance.
+West Lafayette is ranked among the best college towns in the US as well as one of the safest.
+And if you need a big-city fix, Chicago and Indianapolis are both within easy driving distance.

 Our campus is a rich environment for hands-on learning.
 Purdue has its own airport; a $50 million+ research park; student-run restaurants; multiple visual and performing arts venues; national-class football, basketball, and swimming facilities; a 24-acre wooded horticulture park; a vibrant high-tech start-up scene—even farming facilities.

-Ninety-five percent of freshmen decide to live in one of our 18 residence halls, great places to make friends and study buddies.
+Ninety-four percent of freshmen decide to live in one of our 16 residence halls, great places to make friends and study buddies.
 Plus, our on-campus dining halls are award winning.

 About 20% of undergrads belong to one of the nearly 80 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.